google/WebFundamentals/src/content/en/fundamentals/getting-started/your-first-multi-screen-site/index.md

 <div style="clear:both;"></div>

 <pre class="prettyprint">
-{% includecode content_path="web/fundamentals/getting-started/your-first-multi-screen-site/_code/tiletheimages.html" region_tag="tileimages" lang=css adjust_indentation="auto" %}
+{% includecode content_path="web/fundamentals/getting-started/your-first-multi-screen-site/_code/tiletheimages.html" region_tag="tileimages" adjust_indentation="auto" %}
 </pre>

 #### Make images responsive to DPI

-When using images,
-take the size of the viewport and the density of the display into consideration.
+When using images, take the size of the viewport and the density of the display into consideration.

 The web was built for 96dpi screens.
 With the introduction of mobile devices, we have seen a huge increase in the pixel density of screens not to mention Retina class displays on laptops.
 As such, images that are encoded to 96dpi often look terrible on a hi-dpi device.

 We have a solution that is not widely adopted yet.
 For browsers that support it, you can display a high density image on a high density display.

     <img src="photo.png" srcset="photo@2x.png 2x">